On this page

 Merchant rewards programs offer several benefits to businesses:

-2. Improved customer engagement and satisfaction: As we know, rewards programs are a nice addition for organizations as it makes options for customers not just a simple purchasing process but makes it more of an enjoyable experience.
+- Improved customer engagement and satisfaction: As we know, rewards programs are a nice addition for organizations as they make options for customers not just a simple purchasing process but make it more of an enjoyable experience.

-3. Boost in sales and revenue: One of the major benefits realized from the use of rewards programs is that they would help persuade customers to spend more or to buy more products to be able to claim for their rewards, hence, more sales and more revenues.
+- Boost in sales and revenue: One of the major benefits realized from the use of rewards programs is that they would help persuade customers to spend more or to buy more products to be able to claim their rewards, hence, more sales and more revenues.

 Types of merchant rewards programs